AgoraDoc/dita-guide-reuse/RTC/start-implement-cocos2d-x-android.md

 ## Implement the [product-name] logic

-Take the following steps to initialize `IRtcEngine` and join a [PRODUCT] channel.
+Take the following steps to initialize `IRtcEngine` and join a [product-name] channel.

 ### Create and initialize the `IRtcEngine` object